Last Updated: Feb. 24, 2001

 Orca & Julio Giarrusso, Innkeepers

-We welcome you to enjoy our cozy and comfortable home in this peaceful
+We welcome you to enjoy our cozy and comfortable home in this peaceful South Amherst setting.
+We coddle our guests with comfortable beds, a hearty breakfast and good classical music.

 Rates: $60.
 A,C,E